Shubhi66302/mapcreator/README.md

         - `NODE_ENV=test npm run migrate` for test db
     - To undo the latest migration (eg. for testing during development), run `npm run undo-migrate`.
 Then running `npm run migrate` will run the migration again.
     - You don't need to manually run the migration script in prod/staging server, it is automatically run during docker deployment
     - Before pushing to master, make sure to push to staging first (see Deployment) and check that databases are modified correctly.
-It's possible that migrations run correctly on your local machine but crash in docker container...
+It's possible that migrations run correctly on your local machine but crash in docker container (eg. it might timeout/OOM on large number of maps)...

+# Adding new sprites
+  - Mapcreator uses PixiJS as rendering engine for the actual map
+  - To add new images (sprites) see `client/src/sprites/_README`